- No information available to the operators

 Please keep your fingers off such providers!

-There are already enough free providers who actually have no contact data or company data and who then work fraudulently.
-Securevpn.to also does not explain why operators want to remain anonymous.
-Of course this is not for the benefit of the users, why should that be one if you do not know who to trust?
-Also are images that should provide evidence that the provider does not use log files not just confidence-building.
+There are already enough free providers who actually have no contact details or company data and who then work fraudulently.
+Securevpn.to also does not explain why the operators want to remain anonymous.
+Of course, this is not to the advantage of the user, why should it be one if you don't know WHO to trust?
+Images that are supposed to provide proof that the provider does not use log files are also not exactly trust-building.

 For the same money you also get providers that offer much better protection through cascades and also transparent owners and operators have structures.